Seminar and Convention papers from all Taxation Institute events are available online to be downloaded in PDF format.

 To find a paper you can either scroll through the list at the bottom of this page or use the right hand side Paper Search to refine your search criteria.
 Enter Keyword, State of Event and Date Range.
 For a more detailed search use our Advanced Search facility

 25 Mar 2014

-The Australian Institute of Management SA
+The Australian Institute of Management SA, Hindmarsh

 The 2014 SA bi-monthly tax briefings series is the ideal forum to ensure you remain up-to-date with changing tax legislation.
 Each session covers key tax developments arising from the previous two months and explores the most pertinent issues in greater detail.
 The session includes the opportunity for attendees to have their queries answered.